-The last full actuarial valuation to be completed for the WYPF was carried out as at 31st March 2016.
+The last full actuarial valuation to be completed for the WYPF was carried out as at 31st March 2019.
 In calculating the council's assets and liabilities, the fund's actuaries had to make a number of assumptions about events and circumstances in the future, meaning that the results of actuarial calculations are subject to uncertainties within a range of possible values.
+The average duration of funded pension liabilities has been calculated as 20.4 years.
 The following actuarial assumptions were made: